cfjedimaster/raymondcamden2023/src/posts/2024/07/31/2024-07-30-building-a-crud-web-app-with-alpinejs.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Technically the R in CRUD usually refers to reading one item, at least how I understand it, but in this case I considered it "Read All" and felt like it was a good stopping point.
+Technically the R in CRUD usually refers to reading one item, at least how I understand it, but in this case, I considered it "Read All" and felt like it was a good stopping point.

 ## Part Two - Deleting Content